KelseyDCooper/KelseyDCooper/README.md

 You can see what I am currently up to at https://kelseydcooper.github.io  or https://linkedin.com/in/kelseydcooper

-## Current Environmental Project 🍁
+## 🌲 Latest Environmental Project
-You can read more about my project with USGS and the Northeast Climate Adaptation Science Center [here](https://necsc.umass.edu/projects/one-hundred-parks-and-counting-biodiversity-findings-and-outreach-impacts-nationwide). 🌿
+You can read more about my project with USGS and the Northeast Climate Adaptation Science Center [here](https://necsc.umass.edu/projects/one-hundred-parks-and-counting-biodiversity-findings-and-outreach-impacts-nationwide).

 ## 🔎 Looking for Opportunities